Skip to main content

 Policy framework

-As described in Eurydice, Flanders has participated very actively in the European programmes (such as Comenius, Erasmus+ and Leonardo Da Vinci) right from the start.
+As described in Eurydice, Flanders has participated and is still participating very actively in the European programmes (e.g. previously in Comenius and Leonardo Da Vinci, currently in Erasmus+).
 In multilateral cooperation (Unesco, the Council of Europe and the OECD), Flanders opts mainly for projects that tie in with Flemish education policy or where Flanders is able to make a structural contribution.
+Flanders also aims to maximizes opportunities for so call internationalisation at home.
+The World@School project, for example, brings international students form the Flemish high schools and universities in contact with pupils in primary or secondary schools.

-In the action plan “Brains on the move” (Brains on te move - actieplan mobiliteit 2013) the Flemish government stipulated that by 2020 at least 1 in 3 graduates from higher education must have followed part of their education or internship abroad, both inside and outside Europe.
-To this end, the Flemish government will provide the necessary grants, with extra attention for students from under-represented groups.
+In the action plan “Brains on the move” (Brains on the move - actieplan mobiliteit 2013) the Flemish government stipulated that by 2020 at least one in three graduates from higher education must have followed part of their education or internship abroad, both inside and outside Europe.
+To this end, the Flemish government provides the necessary grants, with extra attention for students from under-represented groups.
 These are students with a disability, scholarship students, immigrants, work students and students from cultural-ethnic minorities with a migration background.
+The most recent report (January 2021) that monitors and registers the outcomes of all these initiatives can be found here.

 Main cross-border mobility programmes for students in formal education